codemarc/omnidock/README.md

 		./omni.sh update
 		./omni.sh up all

 	At this point you should have a docker machine (boot2docker ip is usually 192.168.59.103) available to your development environment, with the integrators tooling available.
-You should validate your connection with the database by using pgAdmin and connecting to the postgres instance at 192.168.59.103:5432.
-You should find the dqreo and patient databases already loaded with metadata.

 	$ ./omni.sh
-	Running on omega (172.19.2.196)
+	Running on boot2docker (10.0.2.15)

-	OmniDock v0.8 Usage: omni [command]
+	OmniDock v0.99 Usage: omni [command]
 	A wrapper to start/stop/update the Omni Integrators Workbench

 	Commands:
 	ip        lists known ip addresses
 	ssh       ssh to the named container
-	logs		show the logs of the named container
-	up		creates and starts test environment
-	down		stops and removes test environment
+	logs      show the logs of the named container start     creates and starts test environment container stop      stops and removes test environment container up        shortcut for start all
+	down      shortcut for stop all
 	update    updates container images

+You can run these scripts on your host machine by setting up the docker client in host enviroment. issue the  eval $(boot2docker shellinit) command and then type docker version.

 ##### Done for now